 This should be a given in any culture, but the Japanese take this to a whole new level.
 One of the things foreigners find shocking when they arrive in Japan is the lack of public garbage bins.
 Seriously.
 Aside from convenience stores and a few public toilets, you cannot find a public garbage can anywhere.
 This is extra confounding when you see how clean the surroundings are.
 Where is all the trash?!
 It’s hard to believe, but people often keep their personal trash with them until they go home or come across a designated trash depository, and even then they are faced with numerous recycling options.
 This is one custom that I think we should all follow.

 8. Don’t Ignore the Queue

 The Japanese are very orderly, and this was magnified during the devastating Tohoku earthquake where hundreds of Japanese were seen lining up as orderly as possible to receive supplies.
-Most of the reaction worldwide was one of awe and respect though some expressed skepticism.
+Most of the reaction worldwide was one of awe and respect, and maybe a little skepticism.
 I can say this custom is definitely on point.
-The Japanese love to line up in orderly single file whether they’re waiting for their turn in a restaurant, train, or bus stop.
-Again this stems from the group harmony mentality and it is a pleasant thing that is usually taken for granted when you live here until you get rudely awakened when you go back to your home country and literally fight for your place in a queue.
+The Japanese love to line up in orderly single file, whether they’re waiting for their turn in a restaurant, train, or bus stop.
+Again, this stems from the group harmony mentality, and it's a pleasant thing that is usually taken for granted when you live here, until you're rudely awakened back in your home country and literally fight for your place in a queue.
 So if you encounter a queue in your stay in Japan, wait patiently.
 Your turn will come.

-When you travel to a new country, make sure to get the basic information on the dos and don’ts of the country you’re visiting.
-Japan is a very unique country that has a lot of unique customs and traditions so knowing the basic information about the things that the locals don’t like will greatly enhance your experience and will make your stay more enjoyable.
+When you travel to a new country, make sure to get the basic information on the do's and don'ts of the country you’re visiting.
+Japan is a very unique country with unique customs and traditions, so knowing the basic information about the things that the locals don’t like will greatly enhance your experience and will make your stay more enjoyable.